-Council meetings are regularly held on the third Wednesday of each month, 5:30 pm
+Council meetings are regularly held on the second Wednesday of each month, 5:00 pm.

 You can donate by mailing checks to: